 In light of this evidence, there can be no doubt as to the possession of a vividly strong, creative imagination by Joseph Smith…an imagination it could with reason be urged…the common knowledge…supplemented by such a work as Ethan Smith’s View of Hebrews, would make it possible for him to create a book such as the Book of Mormon. …The evidence I sorrowfully submit points to Joseph Smith as their creator.

 VIEW OF THE HEBREWS

-Ethan Smith, and many other theologians of various denominations, suggested that it was America’s mission to gather the remnants of the House of Israel, reiterating the legend that the stick of Joseph and Ephraim would one day be united.
-His book describes copper breastplates taken from the mounds, with two white buckhorn buttons fastened to the outside of each plate – in resemblance to a Urim & Thummim.
-His book describes a prophet atop a wall in Jerusalem, exhorting, while the wicked unsuccessfully assail him with arrows.
+Like many other theologians of various denominations, Ethan Smith suggested that it was America’s mission to gather the remnants of the House of Israel, reiterating the legend that the stick of Joseph and Ephraim would one day be united.
+His book describes copper breastplates taken from the mounds, with two white buckhorn buttons fastened to the outside of each plate in resemblance to an Urim & Thummim.
+His book describes a prophet atop a wall in Jerusalem exhorting while the wicked unsuccessfully assail him with arrows.

-The following excerpts are taken directly from View of the Hebrews, primarily in the order appearing in Ethan’s original book.
-Does it provide the 19th Century ideology and framework for the Book of Mormon story?
+The following excerpts are taken directly from View of the Hebrews, primarily in the order appearing in Ethan’s original book:

 - Rejection of Jesus Christ as our atoning Savior.

 - O Jerusalem!
 Thou that killest the prophets – destruction of Jerusalem. [p.19]

 - A prophet ascends the walls, in tremendous voice exclaimed, ‘Wo, wo to this city, this temple, and this people!’, while arrows shot at him. [p.26]

 - The natives of our country are the outcasts of Israel – they have lost their way…bewildered in darkness. [p, vii]